 E. Sign-Up for the Placement Tests

-All selected Incoming students who are required to take the Math Selection Assessment Test (MSA) test and the English Placement Test (EPT) must sign up and take the exam before registering for classes.
+All admitted students who are required to take the Math Selection Assessment Test (MSA) test and the English Placement Test (EPT) must sign up and take the tests before classes begin.
 The test scores will be used to help place students in the appropriate level course.
-To find out if you are required to take these tests, refer to the admission letter you received from the International Admissions and Evaluations office, or contact your academic advisor.
-There may be other placement tests required.
-Please contact your major department for more information.
+To find out if you are required to take these tests, refer to the admission letter you received from the International Admissions and Evaluations office, or contact your International academic advisor.
+Graduate students, please contact your academic department for any required tests specific to your major.